-As some of you know, I'm currently working on a new book for employed breastfeeding mothers that will be available through Praeclarus Press this coming spring.
-This is a sneak preview of a handout written for the breastfed baby's caregiver.
-I also have it available in pdf form for download here.
-Choose "Share," then "Download," and log in. --Nancy
+As some of you know, I've written a book for employed breastfeeding mothers, Working and Breastfeeding Made Simple, that's available on Amazon and through Praeclarus Press.
+This is its handout written for the breastfed baby's caregiver.
+You may also download it as a pdf here. --Nancy

 You already know that you make a difference to the breastfeeding baby in your care.
 But you may not know what a key role you play in helping baby’s mother meet her breastfeeding goals.
 Here are some of the many ways you can support her.